MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/install-configure-file-print-server.md

 ms.prod-support-area-path: 'Management and Configuration: Installing Print drivers' ms.technology: PrintFaxScan
 ---
-# How to install and configure a file and print server in Windows Server 2003
+# How to install and configure a file and print server

 This step-by-step article describes how to configure your Windows Server 2003 as a file and print server.